Reviews You Can Rely On

 Upper Comfort

 The upper of the Torin 7 is well thought out, allowing good breathability and great lockdown.
 We found the toe box to be roomy but did not experience any rubbing or blistering.
-Midfoot lockdown was great, and the lightly padded tongue provided good protection from the laces.
+The midfoot lockdown was great, and the lightly padded tongue provided good protection from the laces.
 We do wish the tongue was gusseted.

 Heel lockdown is also excellent, particularly important in a shoe with a low drop.
 However, the stiffer material along the heel cup rubbed our main tester's ankles on cambered roads.
-It wasn't enough to form a blister and was isolated to the outside of the ankle at any given time, but is worth noting.
+It wasn't enough to form a blister and was isolated to the outside of the ankle at any given time, but it is worth noting.
 It did seem to get better after roughly 40 miles of breaking these shoes in.

 altra torin 7 - the stiffer upper around the ankles and heel collar was the largest...